mk-5/gdx-fireapp/README.md

 &nbsp;

-**The latest version** was built using libGDX 1.9.8, multi-os-engine 1.4.3, gwt 2.8.0, iOS Firebase sdk 5.x, android Firebase sdk 16.x
+**The latest version** was built using libGDX 1.9.8, multi-os-engine 1.4.3, gwt 2.8.0, iOS Firebase sdk 5.x, android Firebase BOM 25.12.0

 &nbsp;

 ## Basics

-This API is like a bridge between libGDX app and Firebase sdk.
+The API is like a bridge between libGDX app and Firebase sdk.
 It covers Firebase functionality, so if you have some knowledge of the Firebase SDK, using this API should be intuitive.

 &nbsp;